Tejaswireddyallam/GDPFall2024-Group2/README.md

 Discussed with the mentor related to the non-functional requirements changes and also contirbuted in updating functional requirements.

 I have discussed with the mentor and researched the implementation methods of end to end encryption protocols for telemedicine app.

+Worked on changes related to fucntional requirements(Iteration 2) which we got feedback from client today